owl-lab/owl_guide/book/chapter/zoo.rst

   let sqr_magic n = Mat.(magic n |> sqr)

-The second file she needs is a ``readme.md`` which provides a brief description of the shared script.
-Note that the first line of the ``readme.md`` will be used as a short description for the shared scripts.
-This short description will be displayed when you use ``Owl -list`` command to list all the available Zoo code snippet on your computer.
+The second file she needs is a ``#readme.md`` which provides a brief description of the shared script.
+Note that the first line of the ``#readme.md`` will be used as a short description for the shared scripts.
+This short description will be displayed when you use ``owl -list`` command to list all the available Zoo code snippets on your computer.

 .. code-block:: bash